YifeiSun01/SI507_Final_Project/README.md

 using their similarity distance matrix to visualize the evolution and divergence of language.
 This is done by using dendrogram, and linkage in scipy.cluster.hierarchy, and squareform in scipy.spatial.distance.

+interactive.ipynb is the file that a user could use to interact with the program.
+It use command line prompt to help you explore the linguistic dataset.
+It import all the functions from complextree.py.

+There are many packages that are required for my program to work:

+In the two scraping files, urllib3, bs4, re, numpy, collections, time, json is required.